nathanawmk/agri-disintermediation/README.md

 # agri-disintermediation
+agricultural disintermediation
-agricultural disintermediation - Giving power back to the rightful owners -- those who grow the crops First ever Hyperledger-Based Blockchain in the world to disintermediate the durian distribution supply chain.
+- Giving power back to the rightful owners: those who grow the crops
+- First ever Hyperledger-Based Blockchain in the world to disintermediate the durian distribution supply chain.
 (It is amazing!)

 TODO:
 1. Add 7 peers with multiple channels - est. 6